greveritt/frogatto_installer_win/README.txt

 This should eventually be a fully functional package of Frogatto 1.2 for Windows.
-Unusable so far.
+So far, it can install the game but not uninstall it without deleting saves or without leaving data folders and their contents.

+To get this to work, you must have a folder in the installer directory named "frogatto_msvc_bin" (without the quotes), and that folder must include all the files to be installed.
+I may include this folder in the repository at some point.